-The food and meal lists in this report have been tailored to help Marty get more of the nutrients that he is not currently getting a lot of while also helping him to meet his goal of fat loss with a low insulin load diet.
+The food and meal lists in this report have been tailored to help Marty get more of the nutrients that she is not currently getting a lot of while also helping her to meet her goal of fat loss with a low insulin load diet.

 |approach||average glucose (mg/dL)||average glucose (mmol/L)||selected|

 |diabetes and nutritional ketosis||108 to 140||6.8 to 7.8|

 |weight loss (insulin resistant)||100 to 108||5.4 to 6.0|

 |bodybuilding||< 97||< 5.4|

 The chart below shows the micronutrients provided by Marty’s diet as a proportion of the daily recommended intake (DRI) for each nutrient (excluding supplements).

 The Nutrient Optimiser Score for Marty’s food log is 80%.
 For comparison, the lowest Nutrient Score to date is 11% while the highest is 82%.